jfarseneau/ghost-docker/README.md

 These must be configured as part of the run command.
 If you wanted to run a Ghost container as a daemon, you would type this in the directory below `ghost-data`:
 `sudo docker run -e GHOST_HTTP_URL=http://your_own_url.com -e MAIL_FROMADDRESS=ghost@your_own_url.com -e MAIL_SERVICE=your_mail_service -e MAIL_USERNAME=your_username -e MAIL_PASSWORD=your_password -p 2368:2368 -v `pwd`/ghost-data:/content/data -d thejf/ghost npm start`

+If you wanted to run this in production mode as opposed to development mode, you need to add `-e NODE_ENV=production` to the run command.

 Now point your browser to your `http://your_own_url.com:2368` and magic.

 ## Roll your own image